DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Conclusion

 \section{Conclusion}

 Eliminating outliers in LLMs through rotational invariance can significantly improve model quantization accuracy.
-In this paper, we find that in the context of 4-bit activation quantization, the fundamental reason for the difference in effectiveness between $\mathrm{RO}$ and $\mathrm{RH}$ is their performance on tokens with massive activations.
-Specifically, randomized Hadamard transformations perform better on these tokens.
-Based on this observation, we treat the problem as a long-tail optimization and construct a simple yet effective weighted quantization loss function to balance the importance of tokens.
-Furthermore, by alternately optimizing quantization parameters and employing orthogonal Procrustes transformations to refine the rotation matrix, our method, named DFRot, enhances the Rotated LLMs by achieving Dual Free, including \textit{Outlier-Free} and \textit{Massive Activation-Free}.
-DFRot significantly improves model accuracy in 4-bit activation quantization with just a single data sample and extra 8 minutes, achieving PPL improvements of 0.25 and 0.21 on W4A4KV4 and W4A4KV16, respectively, for the LLaMA3-8B, which is notable for its quantization challenges.
+In this paper, we find that in the context of 4-bit activation quantization, the fundamental reason for the effectiveness difference between $\mathrm{RO}$ and $\mathrm{RH}$ is their performance on tokens with massive activations.
+Specifically, randomized Hadamard transformations perform better on these tokens than random Orthogonal transformation.
+Based on the observation that tokens with massive activations are rare and important in LLMs, we treat the problem as a long-tail optimization and construct a simple yet effective weighted quantization loss function to balance the importance of tokens.
+Furthermore, by alternately employing orthogonal Procrustes transformations to refine the rotation matrix $\mR_1$ and optimizing quantization parameters for $\mX$, our method, named DFRot, enhances the Rotated LLMs by achieving Dual Free, including \textit{Outlier-Free} and \textit{Massive Activation-Free}.
+It is worth noting that DFRot significantly improves model accuracy in 4-bit activation quantization with just a single data sample, achieving PPL improvements of 0.98 and 0.95 on W4A4KV4 and W4A4KV16, respectively, for the LLaMA3-70B, which is notable for its quantization challenge.